 Want to add fun decoration to your dinosaur-obsessed kid's room?
 This dinosaur suncatcher uses small pieces of tissue paper to replicate stained glass when the sun shines through it the right way.
 If you don’t have a bright window for the sun catcher, pick any bright space around the house and let the dinosaur bask.

 Ever wonder what dinosaurs would make of the modern world?
 Wonder no longer once you’ve brought them back as puppets!
 Check out Easy Peasy and Fun to print out the puppets.
 It’s as easy as cutting along the dotted lines and gluing the pieces to a clothespin.
 With the puppets are ready to go, set up a booth for a puppet show and let your kid’s imaginations go to work.

 These glow-in-the-dark dinosaur jars will instantly upgrade any room.
-The jars are fairly easy to make, and you’ll probably have all the materials you need at home.
-The jars glow in the dark thanks to a thin layer of paint and a small tea light.
-See how you can make them for yourself over on Made To Be A Momma.
+The jars are fairly easy to make, and what you don’t have already laying around at home can be found pretty easily at most dollar stores.
+The jars glow thanks to reflective glass marbles, and a small tea light.
+See how your family can make them for yourself at Crafts by Amanda.

 10. Dinosaur Handprint Art

-Get a little messy with paint and learn how to transform your handprint into a dinosaur with this craft from Simple Everyday Mom.
+Kids can get a little messy with paint and learn how to transform their handprint into a dinosaur with this craft from Simple Everyday Mom.
 Set up a clean space and paint your kid’s hand a bright color.
 Then have them spread out their fingers (especially that pinky) and let them stamp it on a sheet of paper.
-Allow the paint to dry fully, and then decorate your ‘saur and its surroundings.
+Allow the paint to dry fully, and then let kids decorate their ‘saur and its surroundings.